exis-io/exis-io.github.io/pages/security/Security.md

 <!-- > V2: end to end encryption for pub/sub and reg/call requires different key distribution methods and management.
 These requirements should be considered but are not detailed here.  -->

-## Requirements

-End to end- messages can only be read by their intended recipients.

-Data at rest- data stored by components of the fabric can only be read by the owner of that data.

-Authenticity- the identity of [[agents|Agent]] can be determined with high confidence.

-Authorization- traffic is only allowed on the fabric where the recipient of that traffic agreed to receive it.

-Attribution- the receiver of a message can conclusively determine its source.

-Decentralized- the security model does not require centralized components to function.

-Incorruptible- security guarantees hold if the [[owner|Owner]] is compromised by malicious third parties or nation-states.

-Identity Protection- the identity of all agents, but especially [[users|Users]] and [[developers|Developers]] is protected as rigorously as possible.

 # Security